-This topic contains 2 replies, has 2 voices, and was last updated by Mr P Morey 3 weeks, 4 days ago.
+- This topic has 2 replies, 2 voices, and was last updated 1 year, 6 months ago by Mr P Morey.

 My daughter has just bought a pre-reg Suzuki.
 On collection, she was refused the reg docs because she was told the dealership has to keep ownership for 90 days.